Please note that Tapas no longer supports Internet Explorer.

 Pausing, he tried to search Astra’s expression, but she looked calm and he could glean nothing from her face.
 A tug at his arm told him that Syrrah was growing impatient; faced with his duty to his fiancée, Aleron reluctantly surrendered.
 “The library is down that hallway – the large pair of double doors,” he told Astra, who nodded and bowed slightly to Syrrah before she left first.
 Aleron’s eyes trailed after her, concerned, until another insistent tug on his arm made him turn and escort Syrrah in the opposite direction.

 Astra resisted the urge to glance back over her shoulder as she moved with purposeful steps towards the place Aleron had directed her.
 She felt a mixture of guilt and unease.
-So far, Syrrah hadn’t her any specific reason to treat her so coldly, but anytime she was around the blonde, Astra could not help but feel an odd tightening in her chest akin to anger.
-She did not like feeling this discomfort without knowing the reason why, leading her to act rather stilted around the other girl.
+Syrrah hadn't done anything wrong, but anytime Astra was around the blonde, she felt very uncomfortable and couldn't help acting a little stilted.

 She was just glad that Aleron hadn’t seemed to pick up on much aside from the fact that she was acting odd.
 She didn’t want to be the cause of a rift between him and his fiancée.